nicholas-johnson/nicholasjohnson.com/src/pages/ruby-course/extend-and-include.md

     # => true
 ```

-%h2 Upshot
+## Upshot

-%p Extend will add methods to an object, and only to that object.
+Extend will add methods to an object, and only to that object.
 If we extend a class we get class methods.

-%p Include will include methods from a module into a class, those methods become instance methods for objects of that type.
+Include will include methods from a module into a class, those methods become instance methods for objects of that type.